CASE STUDY 5.2: Using climate change information in a Gondwana Rainforests of Australia World Heritage Area climate change adaptation plan

-Building on an earlier case study we’re developing lifting condensation level (LCL) projections, to provide information about changes to the cloud base in a changing climate, to complement existing temperature and rainfall projections.
+Building on an earlier case study we’ve developed lifting condensation level (LCL) projections, to provide information about changes to the cloud base in a changing climate, to complement existing temperature and rainfall projections.
 These projections can be used to inform the development of a climate change adaptation plan for the Gondwana Rainforests WHA.

-As well as providing climate change data, we’re working with Gondwana Rainforest WHA managers to:
+As well as providing climate change data, we worked with Gondwana Rainforest WHA managers to:

 - understand the factors that need to be taken into account for assessing climate change risk (e.g. when considering bushfire risk many climate variables and their interactions need to be taken into account, including temperature, rainfall, humidity, wind, etc.)